CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

 ```

 Here we run an init container that uses the `perl` image and writes text
-to the `index.html` file on the shared volume.
+in the `index.html` file on the shared volume.

 The shared volume is defined in `spec.volumes` and "mounted" in
 `spec.initContainers.volumeMounts` and `spec.containers.volumeMounts`.

 ## Jobs

-*Jobs* are run-to-completion Pods, except that they operate on the same level
+_Jobs_ are run-to-completion pods, except that they operate on the same level
-as ReplicationControllers, in the sense that they too define template for pod
+as ReplicationControllers, in the sense that they too define the template for the pod
 to be launched instead of directly describing the pod.
 The difference is,
-however, that *Jobs* are not restarted when they finish.
+however, that *jobs* are not restarted when they finish.

 *`job.yaml`*: